Hellenic/react-hexgrid/README.md

 ## Examples / Storybook

-To run storybook run `npm run storybook`.
+To run storybook run `npm i` and then `npm run storybook`.
 Other examples are available in the examples (standalone versions based on create react app).

 ### Basics